jieluyan/AIGCRS-AMP30/README.md

       The tested file are set to test_path = "./test/sample.csv".
       you can visit RFTest.py and change test_path to your path

-6. If your sequence file for test is fasta file please covert it to csv file by code:
+6. If your sequence file for test is fasta file, please covert it to csv file by code:

     python ./tools/fasta2csv.py ./test/test.fasta